meriyah/meriyah/README.md

   // The flag to allow return in the global scope
   globalReturn: false;

+  // Allow HTML comments when the module option is `true`
+  htmlCommentModule: false;

   // The flag to enable implied strict mode
   impliedStrict: false;